Time ManagementJeannine Bennett

 Step Two: Limit Digital Distractions

-As for distractions that arise from Smartphones, there are apps which can help you retain your focus.
+As for distractions that arise from Smartphones, there are apps that can help you retain your focus.
 Applications such as Stay Focused – App Block and FocusMe can keep you away from social media and the internet while also tracking your productivity.
 Forest: Stay Focused is another app that can help increase your focus using the Pomodoro method.

 Step Three: Preempt Outside Interruptions